jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 #### 2021-04-07 Done Content Reorganization

 - [x] Headings more uniform
-- [x] Encircle-Language-Spec tables of contents
+- [x] Circular-Language-Spec tables of contents
-- [x] Encircle-Language-Spec-Plan tables of contents
+- [x] Circular-Language-Spec-Plan tables of contents
 - [x] Overview might be given links.
 - [x] Renaming "In a Diagram" sections to just "Diagram"
 - [x] Renaming "System Objects" chapter to "System Interfaces"